 290 Harvard St.

-Brookline’s popular art deco movie house has been entertaining film lovers since 1933 with a mix of first-run and independent productions.
-Big shots like Meryl Streep, Martin Scorsese, and the late Robert Altman have made panel appearances in recent years.
-You, too, can feel like a filmmaker when you sink into one of the plush gold chairs in the cozy 14-seat screening room.
-The main hall accommodates 440 and a smaller auditorium seats 217.
-Readings and special screenings are held regularly, and there’s even a club for people who are deaf or hard of hearing, complete with the latest audio technology.
-Plus, that’s real butter glistening on the popcorn.
+Brookline’s popular art-deco movie house has been entertaining film lovers since 1933 with first-run and independent productions.
+Big shots like Meryl Streep, Martin Scorsese, and the late Robert Altman have made panel appearances.
+You can feel like a star too, when you sink into one of the plush chairs in the cozy 45-seat screening room.
+The main hall seats 440 and a smaller auditorium 217.
+The theatre hosts regular readings and special screenings, including Big Screen Classics, and Science on Screen, which features films from various genres tied to science.
+Notable figures with experience in science, technology, and/or medicine introduce each Science on Screen film pick.
+Learn more about Science on Screen and other programs at the Coolidge Corner Theatre here.

 Coolidge Corner Clubhouse

-One of the few bars in the neighborhood, this one can get crowded, especially when a game’s on.
-The CCC, as regulars refer to it, is known for its heaping plates of nachos, 36 beers on tap, and a whopping 20 LCD hi-def TVs.
-Test your sports knowledge every Tuesday at Trivia Night.
-The Clubhouse is open Monday through Friday from 11:30 a.m. to 2 a.m., weekends from 9 a.m. to 2 a.m.
+One of the few bars in the neighborhood, this one can get crowded, especially when a game is on.
+The bar is known for its heaping plates of nachos, aptly named “Mile High Nachos,” 30-plus beers on tap, and numerous LCD hi-def TVs.
+Stop by on Tuesday nights and test your trivia chops during the bar’s weekly Stump Trivia Night.

 1402 Beacon St.